-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2024 and 2023 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited

 21. Financial Instruments and Risk Management (continued)

 (d) Liquidity and Funding Risk (continued)

 Funding risk is the risk that market conditions will impact the Company's ability to raise capital through equity markets under acceptable terms and conditions.
 A summary of the Company's obligations is as follows: